 If we do not recognize anything of ourselves in Jonah and the disciples, there is no need to continue reading.
 Then this prophetical book contains no message for us.
 This book makes it clear that those who are connected with God Himself must submit to His power and bow to His grace.
 If that submission is not there, the awareness of God’s favor leads to unfaithfulness and self-glorification.

-We are, just like Jonah, able to use to our own glory the privileges God gives.
-If that happens, we are often blind for it ourselves.
+Just like Jonah, we are able to misuse the privileges God has given us to show off.
+If that happens, we ourselves are often blind to it.
 In that case, through our behavior we darken or hide the knowledge of Who God is in Himself.
-An additional effect of dealing in this way with the possession of these privileges is the birth of a hard party spirit.
+An additional effect of dealing in this way with the possession of these privileges is the rise of a harsh party spirit.
 Just look at the Pharisees as we see them in Scripture.
 Then we look in a mirror again.
 What do we see?
 Anyone who knows himself a little and is honest, will admit that he encounters or finds something of the Pharisee in his own heart too.

-When we continue reading because we in Jonah, and in the disciples and in the Pharisees, still want to discover something of ourselves, we will make another great discovery.
-Above all, we will see God showing Himself in His grace, both for Nineveh, including children and cattle, and for His straying servant Jonah.
+If we read on because we want to discover something of ourselves in Jonah, and in the disciples and in the Pharisees, we will make another great discovery.
+Above all, we will see God showing Himself in His grace, both for Nineveh, including children and animals, and for His straying servant Jonah.
 Then we can apply that to ourselves as well.
 The result will be that we praise God for His great grace in which He has taken care of us.

 A prophetic book?

 It may be surprising that there is no prophecy in the book.
-It literally contains only one prophecy, in Jonah 3 (Jona 3:4).
-And that one is proclaimed, that it would not be fulfilled.
+We could say there is only one prophecy, in Jonah 3 (Jona 3:4).
+And that one is pronounced, that it would not be fulfilled.
 The rest of the book describes the prophet’s attitude towards God and the way God goes with him.

 Now the special thing about this book is that the story itself is prophecy.
 The story gives prophetic truths in historical form, in the form of events.
 The prophecy is depicted here.
 Jonah is a picture of Israel.
 An ancient orthodox Jew answered the question why Jonah is read every Day of Atonement in the synagogue: ‘We are Jonah.’
 In the person Jonah the whole history of Israel is told.